Bushfires (including grassfires)

 We conduct a Fire Hazard Inspection Program to manage the risk of fire to the community (including on private land) throughout the Fire Danger Period.
-The Fire Danger Period commenced for Bass Coast Shire Council on 16 December 2019.
+The Fire Danger Period ends for Bass Coast Shire Council on 16 March 2020.
 The Country Fire Authority (CFA) declares the Fire Danger Period to restrict the use of fire in the community which helps prevent fires from starting.

 Total Fire Bans are declared by the CFA on days when fires are likely to spread rapidly and become hard to control.
 During a Total Fire Ban you can't light, maintain or use a fire in the open, or to carry out any activity in the open that causes, or is likely to cause, a fire.
 Victoria is divided into nine Fire Districts based on different Council boundaries.
 Bass Coast Shire sits within the Central Fire District .
 The CFA website outlines details for our district such as if a Total Fire Ban is in force, Fire Danger Ratings map, Total Fire Ban status and Fire Danger Rating scale.

 The penalties for lighting fires illegally during the Fire Danger Period and on Total Fire Ban Days include large fines and possible imprisonment.
 If you would like more information, contact the VicEmergency Hotline on 1800 226 226.

 Find out more from the CFA: Can I or Can't I?

 In Bass Coast Shire, no burning off or incinerators are allowed in residential areas at any time.